 How to Create a Puppy Linux Live USB

-Create a Puppy Linux Live USB from Windows.
-In the following section I show you ways to install, boot and then run a Live Puppy Linux from a bootable USB flash drive using the Universal USB Installer (UUI) from within Windows or dd from within Linux.
+Create a Puppy Linux Live USB from Windows, Linux, or MacOS.
+In the following section I show you ways to install, boot and then run a Live Puppy Linux from a bootable USB flash drive using the Universal USB Installer (UUI) from within Windows or dd from within Linux or MacOS.
 Although cram packed with popular features, this Live Linux distribution aims to remain lightweight and small, allowing it to run very well on older computer hardware.

 Puppy Linux Live Running from USB